NFFT/nfft/CONVENTIONS.md

 `FFTW(foo)` expands to `fftw_foo`.

-Names that are not exported do not need to be mangled.
+Names which are not exported do not need to be mangled.